gofiber/fiber/docs/api/bind.md

 If you want to handle binder errors automatically, you can use `WithAutoHandling`.
 If there's an error, it will return the error and set HTTP status to `400 Bad Request`.
+This function does NOT panic therefor you must still return on error explicitly

 ```go title="Signature"
 func (b *Bind) WithAutoHandling() *Bind